Next: GLXCanvasPane, Previous: ANSIYesNoBoxPane, Up: Classes [Index]

 height arguments.

 as the arguments.
-Like the other forms of initialize
+Like the other forms of initialize, this

 method also opens the connection to the X server if necessary.